ManageIQ/guides/coding_style_and_standards.md

 * Reword/squashing/reordering a commit

-  To modify with recent commit in current branch, first do `git rebase -i origin branch-name`.
+  To modify recent commits in current branch, first do `git rebase -i origin branch-name`.
   To modify a specific commit, use `git rebase -i SOME_COMMIT_ID^` instead. git will popup a vi window to let you do modification on commits, press